Everything we know about Rick and Morty Season 6

 When is the Rick and Morty Season 6 release date?

-The first half of Season 4 aired from November to December of 2019.
+The first half of Season 4 aired from November to December 2019.
 Then, the second half aired in May 2020.
-It was just over a full year until Season 5 began airing again throughout summer 2021.
+It was just over a full year until Season 5 ran throughout summer 2021.
 Then it was on a month-long hiatus before the two-part Season 5 finale in September 2021.
-More plainly, there was about a year break between the Season 4 finale and the Season 5 premiere, so can we expect the same for Season 6?
-Probably.
+That means there was about a year break between the Season 4 finale and the Season 5 premiere — which is exactly what’s happening yet again.
+From hereon out, it seems likely that there’ll be a year gap between every season.

 Is there a Rick and Morty Season 6 trailer?